Recurrent urinary tract infection and estrogen shape the taxonomic ecology and function of the postmenopausal urogenital microbiome

 Curator: Tolulopeo

-Abundance in Group 1: increased abundance in EHT+ Premenopausal women with no UTI History and rUTI History( UTI(−) groups) with estrogen hormone therapy (EHT)
+Abundance in Group 1: increased abundance in EHT+ Group (Premenopausal women in the 'No UTI History and rUTI History( UTI(−) cohorts' who used estrogen hormone therapy (EHT))

 NCBI Quality ControlLinks